-Understanding Elbow Injury and Elbow Pain
+Understanding Elbow Injury and Elbow Pain, Diagnosis, and and Treatment

-Knowing that the neck can cause radiation of pain and numbness down the arm, a seasoned diagnostician must be wise to differentiate neck nerve impingements from elbow diseases that radiate pain at the same regions.
+Knowing that the neck can cause radiation of pain and numbness down the arm, a seasoned diagnostician must be wise to differentiate neck nerve impingements from elbow diseases that radiate pain in the same regions.

-"By such a comprehensive approach, over 90% of elbow issues are resolved..." - Manfred Alkhas
+By such a comprehensive approach, over 90% of elbow issues are resolved..." - Dr. Sun

-The stress on the elbow, due to repeated injurious action such as swinging a golf club, can cause micro-trauma to the elbow tendons and ligaments.
+The stress on the elbow due to repeated injurious action such as swinging a golf club, can cause micro-trauma to the elbow tendons and ligaments.

 - Chiropractic elbow adjustments that promote excellent mobility